Iwame trout

-This morph occurs in the amago subspecies (Oncorhynchus masou ishikawae) in Western Japan, and apparently also in the nominate subspecies yamame (Oncorhynchus masou masou), if these are not identical.
+This morph occurs in the landlocked amago subspecies (Oncorhynchus masou ishikawae) in western Japan, and apparently also in the nominate subspecies yamame (Oncorhynchus masou masou), if these are not identical.

 The morph was scientifically described as a distinct species Oncorhynchus iwame in 1961 by Kimura & Nakamura.
 In the 2000s, the iwame morph was shown to occur as a polymorphism in random mating populations of O. masou, and is no more thought to have taxonomical value.